 Child Development and Education

-The Child Development and Education (CDE) Program offers a non-transfer degree and Certificate in Child Development and Education.
+The Child Development and Education (CDE) Program offers a transfer degree in Early Education Studies, a non-transfer degree and Certificate in Child Development and Education as well as Early Intervention and Inclusion.
 The CDE major includes required courses in child development and general education electives.

 Child Development Education is the study of the physical, psychosocial and cognitive growth and development of the child from conception through adolescence.
 The purpose of this major is to provide a sound academic program in Child Development and to prepare students to work with and advocate for children and families in a variety of school and community settings.